openimis/openimis_docs/web_app_vb_user_manual.rst

 Payer Control Page
 ~~~~~~~~~~~~~~~~~~

 The Payer control Page is the central point for all payer administration.
 By having access to this page, it is possible to add, edit, delete and search (institutional) payers.
-The page is divided into four panels (:ref:`image76`).
+The page is divided into four panels (:ref:`Image 76<image76>`).

   A. Search Panel